grafana/mimir/docs/sources/mimir/references/architecture/components/query-scheduler/index.md

    # - Ecd:    -query-scheduler.ring.etcd.*
    ```

+[comment]: <BUILD BREAKS on this link, and it is taking too long to figure out how to fix it; help needed>
-> **Note:** If your Mimir cluster is deployed using Jsonnet, see [Migrate query-scheduler from DNS-based to ring-based service discovery]({{< relref "../../../../operators-guide/deploy-grafana-mimir/jsonnet/migrate-query-scheduler-from-dns-to-ring-based-service-discovery.md" >}}).
+[comment]: <**Note:** If your Mimir cluster is deployed using Jsonnet, see>
+[comment]: <Migrate query-scheduler from DNS-based to ring-based service discovery  relref "../../../set-up/deploy-grafana-mimir/jsonnet/migrate-query-scheduler-from-dns-to-ring-based-service-discovery/.>

 ## Operational considerations